adrian88888888/AHK-Virtual-Desktop-Library/README.md

 # Documentation:

-Note: a lot of functions takes the parameter hwnd, you can use the built in `GetActiveHwnd()` to get the active hwnd
+Note: a lot of functions takes the parameter hwnd, you can use the built in function `GetActiveHwnd()` to get the active hwnd

 ## Do basic stuff:
 | Functions  |  Description |